Varina Farms

 Varina Farms, also known as Varina Plantation or Varina Farms Plantation or Varina on the James, is a plantation established in the 17th century on the James River about 10 mi south of Richmond, Virginia.
 An 820 acre property was listed on the National Register of Historic Places in 1977 as "Varina Plantation".
 At that time it included two contributing buildings and one other contributing site.

 It was established 50 mi from the first settlement at Jamestown in the Virginia Colony, and across the river from Henricus, established by Thomas Dale in 1611.
 Varina Farm, as it is now called, was still a working, privately owned farm in 1977.
+In 2024, the county government of Henrico purchased the site for historic and environmental preservation.

 Description

 The two-story residence, built in 1853, is a common-bond brick structure, which has a kitchen at the east side of the dwelling, separated by a long hyphen.
 It faces the James River, and the river-side of the house has French doors that open to the outdoors.
 There are five bays and the second floor has six-over-six sash and wooden sills and lintels.
 An Ionic porch runs the river side of the house and a portion of the west end of the house.
 The porch is dated to 1941 when the porch was rebuilt due to a tornado in 1941.
 Following a storm in 1911, the original low hipped roof was replaced with a high hipped roof.

-Varina Farms is 2,200 acres, of that the plantation, the historic portion of the farm that was nominated at the National Register of Historic Places, is 820 acres.
-The farm has historic buildings, including a 1 1/2-story Antebellum brick barn and sheds.
+Varina Farms covers 2,200 acres.
+Of that, the plantation—the historic portion of the farm that was nominated at the National Register of Historic Places—encompasses 820 acres.
+The farm has historic buildings, including a 1 1/2-story antebellum brick barn and sheds.